 Outside major cities, the country is, for the most part, a land of tranquility: a vast expanse of forests and lakes, of egalitarian spirit and charming cabins.
 It’s this very serenity that lends a particularly laidback “oomph” to the Canadian skiing experience.

-If you’re in Whistler, stay at The Westin Resort & Spa (where the world’s best winter athletes parked up during the 2010 Winter Olympics), ideally located smack bang next to the gondola in the centre of town.
+If you’re in Whistler, stay at The Westin Resort & Spa, ideally located smack bang next to the gondola in the centre of town.
 For quiet luxury and slopeside hot tubs in Sun Peaks, opt for the Sun Peaks Grand Hotel & Conference Centre.

 The perks of skiing in Europe aren’t hard to log: extensive infrastructure, easily accessible mountains, interconnected resorts, diverse terrain and après ski that is guaranteed to be one for the books.
-Switzerland, France and Austria are the continent’s heavyweights, home to the likes of flashy Verbier (also known as the ‘Alpine Ibiza’), affluent Courchevel 1850 and charismatic Lech, respectively.
+Switzerland, France and Austria are the continent’s heavyweights, home to the likes of flashy Verbier (also known as the ‘Alpine Ibiza’), affluent Courchevel 1850 and charismatic Lech, respectively — but the crown for the world’s best ski resort belongs to Val Thorens, the high-altitude French giant that anchors the Les Trois Vallées, the largest linked ski area on the planet.

-In Switzerland, it’s all about charming chalets and chocolate shops, while across the border in France, après ski means dance music and champagne showers (the French know how to do it right… they coined the term).
-Then there’s the Scandinavians, with their laidback sauna culture, northern lights and avant-garde design, all of which translates to a quirky ski culture.
+In Switzerland — think Zermatt, with the Matterhorn as a permanent backdrop — it’s all about charming chalets and chocolate shops, while across the border in France, après ski means dance music and champagne showers (the French know how to do it right… they coined the term).
+Then there’s the Scandinavians, with their laidback sauna culture, northern lights and avant-garde design, all of which translates to a ski culture that operates entirely on its own terms.

 After Michelin-starred mountainside dining?
 Italy takes the cake.
-Imagine a six-course degustation at St Hubertus, within the Alta Badia ski resort in the Dolomites, after a full day on the slopes.
-Perhaps a dinner of artisanal delights at Il Gallo Cedrone after shredding in one of the country’s most fashionable resorts, Madonna di Campiglio?
+Imagine a six-course degustation at St Hubertus, within the Alta Badia ski resort in the Dolomites, after a full day on the slopes — or dinner at Il Gallo Cedrone after shredding Madonna di Campiglio, one of the country’s most fashionable resorts.

 For exquisite modernity, a stay at Falkensteiner Hotel Montafon beckons.
-A member of The Leading Hotels of the World, it offers easy access to just under 300 kilometres of perfectly groomed Austrian pistes, while Grand Hôtel Des Alpes, on the border of France and Switzerland, provides an idyllic Wes Anderson-style stay by the slopes of bougie Chamonix.
+A member of The Leading Hotels of the World, it offers easy access to perfectly groomed Austrian pistes, while Grand Hôtel Des Alpes, on the border of France and Switzerland, provides an idyllic Wes Anderson-style stay by the slopes of bougie Chamonix.